-Access Rules

-- Do not litter.

-- Respect private land if in doubt ask permission.

-- Shooting is prohibited.

-Responsible Boating

-There is one concrete boat ramp located at the eastern end of Dunrobin Bridge.

-Boat anglers are reminded to take care at all times and observe the 10-knot speed limit north of Dunrobin Bridge and the no boating zones approx 1500 metres upstream of Meadowbank Dam and 300 metres downstream of Cluny Dam.
+Access Rules - Respect private land if in doubt ask permission.
+Responsible Boating There is one concrete boat ramp located at the eastern end of Dunrobin Bridge.
+Boat anglers are reminded to take care at all times and observe the 5-knot speed limit north of Dunrobin Bridge and the areas prohibited for navigation approximately 1500 metres upstream of Meadowbank Dam and 300 metres downstream of Cluny Dam.
 Please respect the ski zones.
 Practice minimal impact boating by accelerating gently in shallow water to avoid the underwater wash from the propeller jet stirring up silt and mud.
 This sediment clouds the water, disturbs sensitive weed beds, smothers aquatic plants and degrades fish habitat.
+Remember - Check your wash- if its white it's all right if it's brown slow down. - fishing from the shore is prohibited unless the boat - Do not park on or obstruct boat ramps.